 This dance signifies the hunting of the wild pig, accompanied by the beating of drum plates and small round bells.
 It is dance of rural background.
 Bijaram, a resident of Bijli village has given it a national identity with performances at Lok Utsava Ajmer, Lok Utsav Delhi and North area Cultural Centre Patiala.
-He has also performed at Chandigarh
+He has also performed at Chandigarh, Sikkim, and Siliguri.

 This dance form is all about dancers carrying filled pots on their uncovered heads and dancing to the rhythm of drums and plates.